dart-lang/language/working/augmentation-libraries/feature-specification.md

 can't *replace* an existing body or add to it.
-In order to allow augmentations to provide bodies for static methods and top-level functions, we allow declarations of those to be "abstract" and lack a body as long as a body is eventually provided by an augmentation declaration.
+In order to allow augmentations to provide bodies for static methods and top-level functions, we allow declarations of those to be "abstract" and lack a body as long as a body is eventually provided by an augmenting declaration.

 #### Design principle

-When designing this feature, a challenging question is how much power to give augmentations.
+When designing this feature, a fundamental question is how much power to give augmentations.
 Giving them more ability to change the introductory declaration makes them more powerful and expressive.
 But the more an augmentation can change, the less a reader can correctly assume from reading only the